Social Icons

 Directed by Brad Furman

-The movie is based on a 2005 novel of the same name by Michael Connelly.
+The movie is based on the 2005 novel of the same name by Michael Connelly.

-Louis being guilty is not just the problem here, we find out that Louis picked Mickey to be his lawyer, for one reason only.
-Mickey unknowingly helped him get away with doing this same crime once before, by getting the person he defended to plead guilty to the crime.
-Louis is getting his kinks off watching the system twirl in his hands and playing the game just right so he can get off.
+But Louis being guilty isn’t the only problem.
+We soon learn that Louis specifically chose Mickey to be his lawyer for a reason.
+Years ago, Mickey unknowingly helped Louis get away with a similar crime by convincing the person he defended to plead guilty.
+Now, Louis is getting his kicks watching the system bend to his will, manipulating everything just right to get off scot-free.

 Nobody (2021)